RajAnand132/Employee-Address-1-1-Mapping/README.md

 # Employee and Address Management

-This Spring Boot application provides APIs to manage Employee and Address entities in a database.
-The Employee and Address Management API is a Spring Boot application designed to facilitate the management of employee and address records.
+This Spring Boot application provides APIs to manage Employee and Address entities in a database.This Spring Boot application designed to facilitate the management of employee and address records.
 This project offers a RESTful API with endpoints for creating, reading, updating, and deleting employee and address information.

 ## Purpose